AffanI03/AffanI03/README.md

 Can create a new repository on GitHub. -DONE Understands the purpose of a README file. - DONE
 Knows how to initialize a repository with a README.
-Can describe the importance of .gitignore files.
+Can describe the importance of .gitignore files. - DONE

 Cloning and Forking:
 Understands the difference between cloning and forking a repository. - DONE